jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/scenario/scenarioManagement/scenarioManagement.rst

 How to create a scenario
 ========================

-To create scenario you have to click on button "New scenario" on the scenario list.
+To create scenario you have to click the "New scenario" button in the scenario list.
 And after that fill in required details.

 .. note:: First step of the scenario does not contain source.
 It contains only destination.